LS4GAN/uvcgan4slats/README.md

 # Train your own model
 In this part, we demonstrate how to train UVCGAN model on your own data.
-We will use training on SLATS as an example.
+We will use SLATS as an example.

 ## 0. Dataset
-Organized your dataset as follows:
+Please organized your dataset as follows:
 ```bash
 PATH/TO/YOUR/DATASET
 ├── train